home edit page issue tracker

 Perf: perfect aspect

-The action has been / will have been completed.
-Since there is emphasis on one point on the time scale (the point of completion), this aspect does not work well with the present tense.
+The action is presented as completed.
+Since this aspect focuses on the point of completion, it does not work well with the present tense.

 Examples